maubanel/UE5-CPP-Overview/integers/README.md

 Now each team uses a coding style so that makes it easier to work as a group.
 In Unreal their [coding standards](https://docs.unrealengine.com/en-us/Programming/Development/CodingStandard) say:

 > The first letter of each word in a name (such as type name or variable name) is capitalized, and there is usually no underscore between words.
-For example, Health and UPrimitiveComponent are correct, but not lastMouseCoordinates or delta_coordinates. - [Unreal Manual](https://docs.unrealengine.com/en-us/Programming/Development/CodingStandard#namingconventions)
+For example, `Health` and `UPrimitiveComponent` are correct, but not `lastMouseCoordinates` or `delta_coordinates`. - [Unreal Manual](https://docs.unrealengine.com/en-us/Programming/Development/CodingStandard#namingconventions)

 ![variable statement](images/variableStatement.jpg)